domachine/penguin/README.md

 **serve**

 This starts a development server on `http://localhost:3000` to be used to develop a website.
+It also starts `watchify` and recreates the client runtime on changes (including recreation of `components.js` based on `components/` and `package.json`).

 *Available CLI options*